Our Staff Will Take Care of Your Child's Smile

-Believe it or not, it is not the quantity of sugar your child consumes but the frequency they consume in.
+Believe it or not, it is not only the quantity of sugar your child consumes but also the frequency with which they consume it.
 We know kids are growing and require frequent snacks to fuel their growing bodies.
 We recommend choosing nutritious snack foods such as vegetables, low-fat yogurt, and low-fat cheese to promote a healthy body as well as healthy teeth.

 Cavity-causing bacteria feed on leftover food in the mouth.
 The more frequently they have food to eat the more frequent your teeth are experiencing a cavity-causing attack.

 For older kids, we recommend brushing at least twice a day and flossing once a day.
-Flossing is crucial to remove any residual food for the bacteria from spaces between teeth where the toothbrush can not reach.
+Flossing is crucial for removal of any residual food for the bacteria from spaces between teeth where the toothbrush can not reach.

-Fluoride is a natural element that has been shown beneficial to both forming teeth as well as existing teeth.
-Fluoride helps strengthen teeth, reduce the oral bacteria’s ability to form cavity, and in sufficient quantities can re-mineralize teeth more quickly responding following an acid attack.
+Fluoride is a natural element that has been proven to be beneficial to both forming teeth as well as existing teeth.
+Fluoride helps strengthen teeth, reduce the oral bacteria’s ability to form a cavity, and in sufficient quantities can re-mineralize teeth more quickly following an acid attack.

-Though fluoride has many beneficial roles in preventing cavities in too high of concentrations in can cause detrimental effects to developing teeth.
+Though fluoride has many beneficial roles in preventing cavities, in high concentrations in can cause detrimental effects to developing teeth.
 Often parents are unaware of a child’s potential sources of fluoride.